Bachfischer/bachfischer.github.io/_pages/languages.md

 {% include base_path %}

-On this page I would like to share any useful information I encounter while studying languages, both for myself and any other learners out there.
+On this page, I would like to share some useful information that I have encountered while studying languages, both for myself and any other learners out there.
 I always try to find good and interesting resources (books, podcasts etc.) while learning a language, so I hope this is helpful!

 The order below does not reflect a language's popularity, but rather my order for learning.